HelgaSen/Workshop3/Instruction_git.md

 Current version you're working with now marked as <span style="color:#00BFFF"> <span style="color:#FFFF00"> (</span>HEAD<span style="color:#FFFF00">)</span></span>

-To go back to the latest actual version use
+To go back to the latest actual version and continue your work use:

     git checkout master